What is a Parish Council?

 To date an election has never been requested in respect of a casual vacancy, and the usual situation is that the council will co-opt after the expiry of the 14 day period.

-Co-opting a councillor is a little like recruiting for any position; applicants will be asked to submit an application setting out why they wish to become a member of The Lee Parish Council and what they believe they can contribute to the Council.
+Co-opting a councillor is a little like recruiting for any position; applicants will be asked to submit an application to the Clerk setting out why they wish to become a member of The Lee Parish Council and what they believe they can contribute to the Council.
 If there are more applicants than vacancies, candidates will be interviewed before a new councillor is co-opted.

 So if you want to do more for your community, if you want to spend your time productively, and if you can think, listen and act locally — become a Parish Councillor.

 A person is qualified to be elected (or co-opted) and to be a councillor if they are a British, Commonwealth, Irish or European Union* citizen and on the relevant day (that is, the day of nomination or co-option/election) they are 18 or over.
 In addition, the person must meet at least one of the following criteria:

 - On the relevant day and thereafter they continue to be on the electoral register for the parish, or